Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/RefApp-Framework.md

 The following section describes the structure of a standardized **Reference Application Framework** that allows to demonstrate a range of application examples:

-- Cloud connectivity using SDKs from Cloud Service Providers
+- Cloud connectivity using SDKs from Cloud Service Providers.
-- Sensor reference examples
+- Sensor reference examples.
-- Machine Learning applications that use sensors and audio inputs
+- Machine Learning applications that use sensors and audio inputs.
-- Middleware examples such as TCP/IP stack and file system
+- Middleware examples such as TCP/IP stack and file system.

 These reference examples can target various evaluation boards.
-It is also possible to target production hardware and use the examples are starting point for embedded IoT and ML applications.
+It is also possible to target production hardware and use the examples as starting point for embedded IoT and ML applications.
 This is enabled by:

 - Software layers with defined and standardized interfaces that contain re-usable parts of applications.
 - Description of standardized connections (provided and consumed interfaces) between these software layers.
-- Consistent bootstrap and application startup that initializes.
+- Consistent bootstrap and startup sequence that initializes the system resources and starts the application software.
 - Board software layer that provides connections for many different applications.

 ![Layers of Reference Examples](./images/Reference-Example.png "Layers of Reference Examples")

+> **Note:**
+>
+> The various software layer types are optional; the usage depends on the reference application.
+The layer type board is an exception, as it is the base software layer that implements the system startup.

 ### Software Layers